Szafter12/Blog-api-laravel/README.md

 # 📰 Blog API

-A simple REST API for the Post model, created in Laravel.
+A simple REST API for the Post model, created in Laravel for practise.
 It supports CRUD operations: retrieving, creating, viewing, and deleting posts.

 ---